SantosJGND/Tools_and_toys/VCF_analysis/README.md

     ii.
 Structure analysis of p-value matrix.
 Clustering and profile analysis.

     iii.
-Local classificaiton of local haplotypes using cluster similarity.
+Local classification of local haplotypes using cluster similarity.